madrus/mdocs/README.md

 # Notes on Madrus's Docs

-In this documentation, I am collecting tips and tricks that at some point proved to be useful.
+In this documentation, I am collecting tips and tricks that at some point proved to be useful for me.
 I am doing it "along the way": every time I get stuck and later later find the solution.
 Therefore, it is never complete and finished. __It is always work in progress__.

 The website can be seen at http://madrus4u.com/mdocs/.